Hurricane Isaias lashes Bahamas while Florida battens down

 “With everything not quite shored up, property not secured, home not prepared, even a Category 1 will be enough to set them back,” she said.

-A hurricane warning was in effect for Florida’s east coast from Boca Raton, just north of Miami, about 150 miles north to the Volusia-Brevard county line.
-A hurricane watch was in effect from the Volusia-Brevard line to the Flagler-Volusia line and from south of Boca Raton to Hallendale Beach.
+A hurricane warning was in effect for Florida’s east coast from Boca Raton, just north of Miami, about 150 miles (241 kilometres) north to the Volusia-Flagler county line.
+A hurricane watch was in effect from Hallendale Beach to south of Boca Raton.

 Florida Gov. Ron DeSantis said the state was “fully prepared for this and any future storm during this hurricane season,” with stockpiles of personal protective equipment, generators, bottled water and meals ready to be distributed.